Raad-Kian/Raad-Kian/README.md

 # 💫 About Me:
 I'm a passionate CS student on a journey to master coding, continuously sharpening my skills.
-Currently focused on learning and growing in Python-Django, with a future goal of mastering C#, Go, and C++.
+Currently focused on learning and growing in Python-Django, with a future goal of mastering ML and maybe C++.
 Excited to tackle new challenges and build impactful projects! 🚀

 ## 🌐 Socials: